costrojs/costrojs.github.io/docs/component.md

 ## Props

-Props are inputs accepted by components.
+Props are inputs accepted by components and [injected from the route](router#route-props).

 The function component accepts a single `props` object argument with data as a parameter.
 The class component has the same principle except that the `props` are exposed in the context of the class with `this.props`.